Pochettino not distracted by Man Utd link

 "My contract is to 2023 - this season and one more.

-"I am really happy at PGS - that is a fact."
+"I am really happy at PSG - that is a fact."

 After four years in charge of Espanyol, Pochettino spent 16 months at Southampton before becoming Spurs manager in 2014.